j-buss/jb_blog/_posts/2019-03-01-introduction.markdown

 ### Start the Build

+#### Where to build?
-I wanted a development environment that worked from me.
-While it may not work for everyone these were my requirements:
+I wanted an environment that worked from me.
+I wanted to satisfy these three requirements:

 1. Use a “widely” regarded development framework
+2. Leverage a “cloud” development environment
-2. Save code in an online repository
+3. Save code in an online repository
-3. Leverage a “cloud” development environment

-Using Google’s [Colaboratory](https://colab.research.google.com/) satisfies all of these requirements.
+Using Google’s [Colaboratory](https://colab.research.google.com/) satisfies all three of these requirements.
+It uses
-It is completely free, it leverages [Jupyter](https://jupyter.org/) notebooks and stores the code in your Google Drive or Github.
+[Jupyter](https://jupyter.org/) notebooks, which are ubiquitess in the analytics community, hosted on Google's infrastructure so it can be used from anywhere and it allows you to save your code in either Google Drive or Github.

 When you open up the Colab environment the default screen contains a “Getting Started” section that will walk you through many introductory steps to perform.